-• Decoder Input Select: The decoder card has two ASI inputs and one IP Input (IP input not currently available EXP: Q2 2008).
-Using this option select the input you require.
+• Input Select: The decoder card has two ASI inputs.
+Select here the input you require.

 NOTE: The decoder has two ASI inputs; the card is a single decoder and is only able to decode one program from either of the two inputs.